intershop/intershop-pwa/docs/concepts/deploy-url.md

 # Deploy URL

-This document describes how to provide the Intershop PWA with a dynamic deploy URL to set up client-side retrieval of static assets and Javascript chunks from a (possibly) different source than the URL from which the pre-rendering is delivered.
+This document describes how to provide the Intershop PWA with a dynamic deploy URL to set up client-side retrieval of static assets and JavaScript chunks from a (possibly) different source than the URL from which the pre-rendering is delivered.

 ## Built-in Angular CLI Support